moo-man/WFRP4e-FoundryVTT/README.md

 - [Ubersreik Adventures I](https://foundryvtt.com/packages/wfrp4e-ua1/) - 6 ready to play adventures within the Duchy of Ubersreik, the best resource to expand Starter Set with.

 - [Death on the Reik](https://foundryvtt.com/packages/wfrp4e-dotr/) - The entire Death on the Reik campaign and companion, including tables, mutations, spells, talents, as well as integrated trading rules!

+- [Middenheim: City of the White Wolf](https://foundryvtt.com/packages/wfrp4e-middenheim/) - Dive into the centre of Ulrican influence and power in the Old World and explore Middenheim, the heart of the Empire's North.

 **Unofficial**